fmoliveira/delightful-fediverse-apps/instance-monitoring-sites.md

 Sites that provide info about fediverse instances.
-I will move this info to a wiki page next week.
-If I'm missing any sites, please add them:
+If I'm missing any sites, please add them.
+This is the maintained version of the list we began at issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/14

 * https://fediverse.network - ActivityPub and OStatus only